Michael Salomon

 Most recently, Salomon teamed up again with Toby and directed the 2008 film Beer For My Horses, which starred Toby Keith, with guest stars Rodney Carrington, and Willie Nelson.
 Salomon had also directed the music video for "Beer for My Horses" in 2003.

 Salomon also worked on projects for Garth Brooks, Madonna, Mick Jagger, Janet Jackson, Billy Joel, Whitney Houston, Bon Jovi, Ozzy Osbourne and many others as an editor.

-In addition to the list of music videos, Michael has directed and or segment-directed a wide variety of longform home videos, commercials, network specials and syndicated series.
+In addition to the list of music videos, Salomon has directed and or segment-directed a wide variety of longform home videos, commercials, network specials and syndicated series.
 He directed the NBC Special, "Garth Brooks: Live From Dublin."
 The special garnered an Emmy nomination for Salomon.